England to Barbados

 Further blows came as within a period of just over ten years three of George's close family members died.
 First, his brother William, also a noted Savannah physician, died on March 28, 1911.
 Then in 1917 his mother passed away.
 Finally, on January 18, 1922, his brother Robert was shot to death RGN Death Certificate.

 Already dealing with professional and family issues, somehow George injured himself.
 As a doctor he had easy access to strong painkillers, and while he took them to deal with the pain he became addicted.

 George and his family eventually moved away from their large, beautiful mansion in Savannah.
 While the 1917 phone directory listed his residence as his mansion at 203 W. Oglethorpe, by the 1920 directory his residence was listed as "Isle of Hope," a marshy area adjacent to Savannah.
 His medical practice remained in Savannah itself.
 The 1919-1920 phone directory listed his office at 121 W. Jones Street, and the 1921-1923 phone books listed his office at 118 W. Jones Street.

 Struggling with addiction and weighed down by the loss of his mother, two brothers, his home, and his professional reputation, George Mosse Norton shot himself on February 24, 1924 GMN Death Certificate.
 William, his youngest child, was only 8 years old.
 George was buried near his parents and brothers in the Bonaventure Cemetery in Savannah.

 George's wife Leila and their children remained for a time at least on the Isle of Hope Savannah Phone Directory, 1924.
-On October 17, 1966 Leila passed away and was buried next to her husband.
+In 1925 Leila rented an apartment at 713 Barnard St. in Savannah where she lived for several more years Savannah Phone Directories, 1925-1932 1930 Census.
+On October 17, 1966 she passed away and was buried next to her husband.